masato-ogishi/Repitope/README.md

 fst::write_fst(fragLibDT, "./Path/To/Your/Directory/FragmentLibrary.fst", compress=0)
 ```
 2. Features
 -   Features can be calculated as follows.
-Note: Computation is resumed if temporary files are stored in the temporary directory provided.
+Note: This computation is time-consuming and resource-intensive.
+Computation can be resumed if temporary files are stored in the temporary directory provided.
+-   You may find the pre-computed feature dataframes for the example datasets (i.e., human, rodents, and primates) in [Mendeley Data](https://data.mendeley.com/datasets/2hp96k6m2c/2).
 ``` r
 # Features [MHC-I]
 featureDFList_MHCI <- Features(